benjamin-heasly/pyramid/docs/signal-demo/README.md

 ## configuring drift estimation

-Pyramid drift estimation and correction is configured within the `readers:` section of experiment yaml, using a `sync:` section.
+Pyramid drift estimation and correction is configured within the `readers` section of experiment yaml, using a `sync` subsection section.
 Here is the relevant configuration used in this example for each reader:

 ### delimiter_reader